eBay/tsv-utils/docs/BuildingWithLTO.md

 $ ldc-build-runtime --reset --dFlags="-flto=full" BUILD_SHARED_LIBS=OFF
 ```

 This builds in the `ldc-build-runtime.tmp` directory.
 The `--reset` option avoids downloading the source code if it's already present, and instead does only the build.
-This is useful when switching between *thin* and *full* builds.
+This is useful when switching between This and Full builds.

 Note that the Thin/Full choice must match the command line used to build the application.